-The kidneys perform 3 basic functions, Eliminate via the passing of urine the waste materials of metabolism or functioning of the body.
+Each of our kidneys perform 3 basic functions, Eliminate via the passing of urine the waste materials of metabolism or functioning of the body.
 In other words, eliminate toxic substances such as urea and creatinine that the body no longer needs.

-Regulate the balance between sodium and water in the body and control the attention of many other debris such as potassium, calcium supplements, phosphorus and magnesium among others; make the a stream of pee more concentrated (has more color because it has less water) or more diluted (less color, because it has more water).
+Regulate the balance between sodium and water in the body and control the attentiveness of many other debris such as potassium, calcium supplement, phosphorus and magnesium among others; make the a stream of pee more concentrated (has more color because it has less water) or more diluted (less color, because it has more water).
 The kidneys also remove the acidic that are formed from the decomposition of the nutrients in this way control the acidity of the body.

 What’S Renal Failure

 Now maybe you have no signs of kidney damage now.
 And your blood tests are ok.
 Do you want to wait for your kidneys to damage to do something about it?
 I don’t think so!
 Some things you are do are, Eat a large green salad at least twice per day.
 Eat fruits that are low glycemic.
 Which means they don’t turn in to sugar really fast.
 Low glycemic fruits include apples and pears.

 Start with a thorough medical examination to rule out the cause of the malady.
 Infections stimulated by ailments such as diabetes, high blood pressure and atherosclerosis can be kept in check by first treating these illnesses.
 Severe cases cannot be treated with natural remedies; they need medical intervention.